JoshCaratao/Quadrotor-AngleMode-FlightConroller/FlightControllerV2/README.md

 11/29/23  - Made slight changes to IMU file.
 Class is now called MPU6050 to specifiy the IMU that the code works with.
 Also switching to a data collector matlab script that plots the data after collection for testing rather than simultaneous data collecting and plotting.

+12/15/23 - Restructured flight controller once more.
+Deleted unecessary Structs and decided to just refer to the class variables directly in the the main sketch.
+I also renamed the classes to be more accurate.
+This made the flight controller code much more readable and easy to follow in my opinion.
+I also fixed my axes for my gyro and accelerometer values according to an online resource.
+When flat, the Z acceleration reads 1 rather than -1 now.
+I also decided to align the axes with the MPU 6050 Axes to help mitigate confusion between axes and pitch/roll/yaw axes.
+The roll now refers to the Y axis, etc.